 Nebraska experiences damaging storms during all seasons.
 During the winter months, snowstorms and ice storms are a frequent hazard.
-Western Nebraska, along with the Dakotas, has the highest probability of blizzards in the nation, with a greater than 50% probability of a blizzard occurring in any given year.
+Western Nebraska, along with the Dakotas, has the highest probability of blizzards in the Nation, with a greater than 50% probability of a blizzard occurring in any given year.
 Convective storms are common in the warmer months, including flash flood–producing rainstorms and severe thunderstorms capable of producing hail, damaging winds, and tornadoes.
-The southwestern part of the Nebraska Panhandle lies in “Hail Alley,” the most hail prone area in the entire country, and averages 7–9 hail days each year.
-Nebraska averages 57 tornadoes annually—the fifth highest number of any state—and these tornadoes can be violent.
-On May 6, 1975, an F4 tornado struck Omaha, killing three people and causing damages of over $1 billion.
-On June 16, 2014, a supercell thunderstorm produced four EF4 tornadoes (including a set of rare “twin tornadoes”) in the northeastern part of the state, killing two and destroying large portions of the town of Pilger.
+The southwestern part of the Nebraska Panhandle lies in Hail Alley, the most hail-prone area in the entire country, and averages 7–9 hail days each year.
+A hailstone that fell in Aurora on June 22, 2003, holds the record for the largest hailstone by circumference (18.75 inches).
+Nebraska averages 57 tornadoes annually—the fifth-highest number of any state—and these tornadoes can be violent.
+On May 6, 1975, an F4 tornado struck Omaha, killing 3 people and causing more than $1 billion in damages.
+On June 16, 2014, a supercell thunderstorm produced four EF4 tornadoes (including a set of rare “twin tornadoes”) in the northeastern part of the state, killing 2 and destroying large portions of the town of Pilger.

 The intensity of droughts is projected to increase.
 Although projections of overall precipitation are uncertain, and droughts are a natural part of the climate system, higher temperatures will increase evaporation rates and decrease soil moisture, leading to more intense future droughts.
 This would have negative impacts on dryland farming, although the impacts could be mitigated where irrigation is possible.